Register your dog

 All dogs must be registered by the age of three months.
 You are then required to renew your dog's registration by 1 July each year.

-You can register your dog online or come in to our Customer Service Centre at 46 Horomatangi Street, Taupō during business hours to complete an application form and pay the registration fee.
+You can register your dog online or come in to one of our customer service centres to complete an application form and pay the registration fee.

 To register your dog you'll need: